Skip to main content

 Every cigarette smoked has an environmental cost.

-When examining the tobacco supply chain in its entirety, lifelong smokers leave a substantial footprint on the environment [4].
+When examining the tobacco supply chain in its entirety, tobacco use leaves a substantial footprint on the environment [4].

-Tobacco’s footprint is compounded by the other non-tobacco components, such as cigarette papers, filters and packaging, which all leave their mark on the environment.
+Tobacco’s environmental footprint is compounded by all of the components that make up cigarettes and packs, such as cigarette papers, filters and packaging, which all leave their mark on the environment.

 With 6 trillion cigarettes manufactured annually [5], the enormity of tobacco’s impact cannot be ignored.